hamahem/datastory/_includes/book-content/book3.md

 •⁠ ⁠*Survival Rate ($S$)* — the proportion of firms still listed, capturing resilience and continuity.

 Together, these components define dominance not as size alone, but as a balance between scale, coherence, performance, and persistence.

+## Growth Chart

+Before descending further into the analysis, we pause to present the first graph of the data story.
+This view captures the evolution of the market across time, focusing on dynasties rather than individual stocks.
+It reveals how dynasties grow in scale as the NASDAQ itself expands, illustrating the gradual elevation of market power across successive eras.

 {% include growth_chart.html %}